Adarshteq/Weather-App/README.md

 2. **Header Component** - Contains the application title and theme toggle.
 3. **Search Component** - Handles city search input and submission.
 4. **WeatherDisplay Component** - Main container for current weather information.
-5. **Forecast Component** - Displays the 5-day weather forecast.
-6. **UnitToggle Component** - Allows switching between Celsius and Fahrenheit.
-7. **Error Component** - Displays error messages for invalid searches or API issues.
+5. **Error Component** - Displays error messages for invalid searches or API issues.

 The state management follows React's built-in state hooks pattern, with context API used for sharing global states like temperature units across components.
 All API calls are centralized in service modules for better separation of concerns.